 A foreign body is when an animal ingests foreign material that they are not able to pass.
 Some materials or objects can get lodged in the intestines and they are not able to be passed.
 Surgery may be required to remove the object or material and at times part of the intestines may need to be resected.
 Hospitalization is typically required for several days following surgery until they are stable and eating and drinking on their own.

 - IV Catheter and fluids

 - Anesthetic induction and during surgery

-- Foreign body surgery not limited to intestinal removal and reconnecting
+- Foreign body surgery is not limited to intestinal removal and reconnecting

 - Anesthesia monitoring-before, during, and after